shouptech/terraform-aws-static-website/application/route53/README.md

 This must be created _before_ the frontend application is created.

-## Pre-requisites
+## Requirements

-1. Terraform v1.3.8 installed.
+* Terraform v1.3.8 installed.
 Optionally, use a tool like tfenv to manage the version of Terraform used.
-2. AWS CLI configured with an access key pair that has administrator privileges.
+* AWS CLI configured with an access key pair that has administrator privileges.
+* An S3 bucket to store the terraform state.

 ## Usage